techmatlock/c0524-code-solutions/react-intro/react-intro-quiz-notes.md

 - What is a React component?

-A self-contained collection of HTML, CSS and JavaScript that provides all the of the functionality necessary for something like a form.
+A self-contained collection of HTML (JSX), CSS and JavaScript that provides all the of the functionality necessary for something like a form.

 - How do you mount a React app (root component) to the DOM?

-The `main.tsx` file with import statements that give `main.tsx` access to the DOM.
+By calling the createRoot() method on the ReactDOM in the `main.tsx` file.
+And include the component inside of the function.

 - What are some other popular frontend frameworks?